-- Reducing the number of speeding and other fines your drivers receive
+- Reducing the number of speeding and other fines your drivers receive.

-- Cut overtime pay due to improved efficiency in route planning
+- Cut overtime pay due to improved efficiency in route planning.

-For a relatively small investment, youll find that GPS tracking devices pay for themselves before very long.
-Remember that the pennies they could save you on each journey made by one of your company vehicles each day will all add up to a significant saving as the weeks, months and years go by.
-At the end of the year, youll be amazed at how much youll have saved, plus youll have the satisfaction of knowing that your operation is as efficient as possible.
+For a relatively small investment, you'll find that GPS tracking devices pay for themselves before very long.
+Remember that the pennies they could save you on each journey made by one of your company vehicles each day will add to a significant saving as the weeks, months, and years go by.
+At the end of the year, you'll be amazed at how much you'll have saved, plus you'll also have the satisfaction of knowing that your operation is as efficient as possible.

 For a small business struggling to make ends meet, this saving could be the difference between having the cash to expand and grow and going under due to the burden of hefty bills for expenses.
 Its a fine line that SME and start-up owners have to walk to get their businesses off the ground, but harnessing technology could be the way to give yourself more of an advantage over your competitors.